 For the best overnight oats, you’ll need to use old fashioned rolled oats.
 These are the only oats that will work for making overnight oats!

 You can’t use quick cook or steel cut oats to make overnight oats.
 With quick cook oats, they can get too mushy when soaking overnight.
 With steel cut oats, they can’t soak up the moisture overnight.
 They need to be cooked with heat to make them edible.
-You’ll wind up with a big mess unless you use old fashioned overnight oats.
+You’ll wind up with a big mess unless you use old fashioned rolled oats!

 I mean… don’t you just want to grab a spoon?!

 Do you eat overnight oats cold or warm?